dmiropol/nsx-sdfw-automation/README.md

 `sdfwapi.py` is a python script that utilizes NSXT policy API and pre-configured json files to provision distributed firewall policy rules, IDS polices and rules along with necessary security groups and services.

 # Requirements
-Unix-based machine running python 3.8+
+Unix-based machine running python 3.8+ with pip3

 # Installation
 Run `install.sh`